markmoxon/elite-source-code-acorn-electron/README.md

 a6ee7213   1024  a6ee7213   1024   Yes   WORDS9.bin
 ```

-All the compiled binaries match the originals, so we know we are producing the same final game as the release version.
+All the compiled binaries match the originals, so we know we are producing the same final game as the Stairway to Hell variant.

 ### Log files